 Suction cups and rubberized legs are also part of the safety measures that keep the slicer stable, but you shouldn’t rely on them alone.

 Like most kitchen devices, meat slicers can produce loud noises, especially while cutting.
-As a rule of thumb, you should try to keep the noise under 70 decibels, so you don’t annoy the people around you as well as protecting your ears.
+As a rule of thumb, you should try to keep the noise under 70 decibels, so you don’t annoy the people around you as well as protect your ears.

 To make the most of your investment, you shouldn’t go for meat slicers that will cost you less than $50, as they’re usually broken very early and you’ll eventually end up replacing them.

 Similarly, slicers that are even more expensive than $300 are designed for commercial and industrial use.